National Assembly of Vietnam

-The National Assembly of the Socialist Republic of Vietnam (N.A.; Quốc hội nước Cộng hoà xã hội chủ nghĩa Việt Nam) (Note: also informally referred to as the Vietnamese National Assembly or National Assembly of Vietnam (Vietnamese: Quốc hội Việt Nam (Standard Vietnamese /vi/; Southern Vietnamese /vi/) or QHVN), or simply the National Assembly (Vietnamese: Quốc hội or QH)) is the unicameral parliament and highest organ of state power of Vietnam.
+The National Assembly of the Socialist Republic of Vietnam (N.A.; Quốc hội nước Cộng hoà xã hội chủ nghĩa Việt Nam) (Note: also informally referred to as the Vietnamese National Assembly or National Assembly of Vietnam (Quốc hội Việt Nam (Standard Vietnamese /vi/; Southern Vietnamese /vi/) or QHVN), or simply the National Assembly (Quốc hội or QH)) is the unicameral supreme state organ of power of Vietnam.
 The National Assembly is the only branch of government in Vietnam and, in accordance with the principle of unified power, all state organs are subservient to it.

-The National Assembly, a 500-delegate unicameral body elected to a five-year term.
+The National Assembly is a 500-delegate unicameral body elected to a five-year term.
 It normally sits twice a year, or more frequently if called for by the National Assembly Standing Committee.

-The assembly appoints the president (head of state), the prime minister (head of government), the chief justice of the Supreme People's Court of Vietnam, the head of the Supreme People's Procuracy of Vietnam (or 'Supreme People's Office of Supervision and Inspection'), and the 21-member Government.
+The assembly appoints the president (head of state), the prime minister (head of government), the chief justice of the Supreme People's Court of Vietnam, the head of the Supreme People's Procuracy of Vietnam, and the 21-member cabinet.

 Constitutionally, the National Assembly is the highest government organization and the highest-level representative body of the people.
 It has the power to draw up, adopt, and amend the constitution and to make and amend laws.
 It also has the responsibility to legislate and implement state plans and budgets.
 Through its constitution-making powers it defines its own role and the roles of the Vietnamese State President, the Vietnamese Government, the local people's councils and people's committees, the Supreme People's Court, and the Supreme People's Procuracy.
 The assembly can replace and remove government ministers, the chief justice of the Supreme People's Court, and the procurator general of the Supreme People's Procuracy.
-Finally, it has the power to initiate or conclude wars and to assume other duties and powers it deems necessary.
+Finally, it has the de jure power to initiate or conclude wars and to assume other duties and powers it deems necessary.

-In practice, like its counterparts in other communist states, the National Assembly has been characterized as a rubber stamp the Communist Party of Vietnam (CPV) or as only being able to affect issues of low sensitivity to the regime.
+In practice, like its counterparts in other communist states, the National Assembly has been characterized as a rubber stamp body of the Communist Party of Vietnam (CPV) or only being able to affect issues of low sensitivity to the regime.
 The CPV controls nomination and election processes at every level.
-The CPV has great influence over the executive and exercises control through the 150-member Central Committee, which elects the 15-member Politburo at national party congresses held every five years.
+The CPV has great influence over the executive and exercises control through the 150-member Central Committee, which elects the 19-member Politburo at national party congresses held every five years.
 All senior government positions are held by members of the party.
-While vested with great lawmaking and oversight powers on paper, in practice the National Assembly does little more than ratify decisions already made by the CPV and its Politburo.
+While vested with great lawmaking and oversight powers on paper, in practice the National Assembly does little more than ratify decisions already made by the CPV and its Politburo and only opposes the party on rare occasions, such as a rejection of a high speed rail between Hanoi and Ho Chi Minh City in 2010.